From 3 months old until their first birthdays, there are so many changes that your little ones go through in the first year of life.

 Somewhere around the 3 month milestone, your baby will start to develop more strength in his/her neck muscles and gain more coordinated limb mobility.
 Once babies start holding their heads up unsupported, smiling, cooing and kicking their legs, it gives us some great opportunities to capture their developing character.

-These sessions are really about the little smiles and facial expressions as your little one's personality starts to emerge so I tend to devote a lot of the session to ‘tummy time’ to capture baby looking towards the camera.
+These sessions are really about the little smiles and facial expressions as your little one's personality starts to emerge so we tend to devote a lot of the session to ‘tummy time’ to capture baby looking towards the camera.
 As we get further into this age bracket, baby will start reaching for objects, rolling over and grabbing at his/her feet – all of which offer great photo opportunities.

 7 - 12 months